jump to navigation

 Blog widget for flickr users February 28, 2008

-Posted by fukumimi in IT, Internet.
+Posted by fukumimi in Internet, IT.add a comment

 The uber-geeks at Glucose have released a (free) pretty blog widget called flickrflow to display flickr photos on your blog.
 (I’ve sort of given up waiting for them to get their act together and embark on a more serious commercial effort this decade, but they are certainly technically talented)